codestin/digital-garden/_pages/about.md

 # About

-I'm Christina, a digital garden enthusiast and writer.
+I'm Christin, a digital garden enthusiast and writer.
 This space is where I share my thoughts, ideas, and learnings.

 ## What I Do